IRICA shares data on import of COVID-19 vaccine to Iran

 |

 Iran continues to monitor the coronavirus situation in the country.
-According to recent reports from Iranian officials, over 5.27 million people have been infected, and 113,824 people have already died.
+According to recent reports from Iranian officials, over 5.39 million people have been infected, and more than 116,000 people have already died.

 The country continues to apply strict measures to contain further spread.
 Reportedly, the disease was brought to Iran by a businessman from Iran's Qom city, who went on a business trip to China, despite official warnings.
 The man died later from the disease.